The Empty Child

 "The Empty Child" is the ninth episode of the first series of the British science fiction television programme Doctor Who, which was first broadcast on BBC One on 21 May 2005.
-It was the first episode written by Steven Moffat, who later became the showrunner and main writer of Doctor Who from the fifth to tenth series, and was directed by James Hawes.
-"The Empty Child" is the first of a two-part story, which concluded with "The Doctor Dances", on 28 May.
+It was directed by James Hawes, and was the first canonical episode written by Steven Moffat, who previously wrote the Comic Relief mini-episode "The Curse of Fatal Death" in 1999.
+He would later become the showrunner and main writer of Doctor Who from the fifth to tenth series.
+"The Empty Child" is the first of a two-part story, which continued and concluded with "The Doctor Dances", on 28 May.